MoOx/pjax/README.md

 _Note: Don't create the Pjax in the `whenDOMReady` function._

 For my concern & usage, I `js-Pjax`ify all body children, including stuff like navigation & footer (to get navigation state easily updated).
-So attached behavior are rexecuted each time a page is loaded, like in the snippet above.
+So attached behavior is re-executed each time a page is loaded, like in the snippet above.

-If you want to just update a specific part (it's totally a good idea), you can just add the DOM related code in a function & rexecute this function when "pjax:success" event is done.
+If you want to just update a specific part (it's totally a good idea), you can just add the DOM related code in a function & re-execute this function when "pjax:success" event is done.

 ```js
 // do your global stuff